Amazing Days Out | Pirate Route Jamaica

 Jamaica was once the perfect base for pirates.
 300 years before it became known for all inclusive, perfect white sandy beaches and crystal clear waters, it was the top choice for a pirate hideaway.
 The scurvy dogs travelled throughout the Caribbean plundering the new world’s treasure ships and stowing their bounty away.
+Enjoy our guide to the Pirate Route Jamaica.

 Image via @ Nicolas Raymond